DXHeroes/knowledge-base-content/practices/yagni_principle.md

 **Clarity on requirements and deadlines**

-You must have a clear picture of the requirements and targets to prevent deviations from the required design.
+You need to have a clear picture of the requirements and targets to prevent deviations from the required design.```

 **Analysis**